idjebarni/convelio/README.md

 # Convelio - Angular Technical Test

 This project was done for an interview process with Convelio.
-This project display a list of users & include other features like sorting & filtering.
+This project display a list of users & include other features like sorting, filtering & details page.
 For this project I used [Nx](https://nx.dev/) which is a great tool to improve build time & implement a monorepo architecture.

 # How to run project